Peach juice, if caught quickly, doesn't take too much effort to remove following the tips below.

 Step 2: Apply liquid laundry detergent to the peach stains and let it soak in cold water for 15-30 minutes.

-In addition, here is a tip about removing stains caused by peach juice from clothing using dishwasher detergent.
-She says this worked well for set in stains.
+In addition, here is a tip about removing these stains from clothing using dishwasher detergent.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.